-Next, add finely chopped fresh herbs to the meat mixture.
+Next, add finely chopped fresh herbs to the filling mixture.
 We grow a variety of herbs on our farm and like to use what’s in season.
-I have mint, Chinese celery, and anise hyssop which all go beautifully with lamb.
+I have mint, Chinese celery, and anise hyssop which all go beautifully with lamb, which I'm using for my filling.
 Save the stems to add to the braising liquid.

-Next, grate ½ of an onion (we want the onion juice that flows from grating as it flavors the meat) and add to the meat.
+Next, grate ½ of an onion (we want the onion juice that flows from grating as it flavors the filling) and add to the mixture.

 Now we need to trim the stems of the cabbage so the stems all have the same thickness.
-We will trim them on an angle.
+We will trim them on an angle (see video).
 This will help us roll the leaves and ensure an even bite (one section won’t have a thick stem.

-Save the trimmed stems, finely chop them and add them to the meat mixture.
+Save the trimmed stems, finely chop them and add them to the filling mixture.

-*Chef tip: It’s helpful to test the flavor of your stuffing.
-Make a little meat patty the size of a quarter or so (BEFORE you add the rice) and cook it on low heat to mimic the heat and texture of the cabbage rolls (the meat won’t be browned in the roll, so don’t brown it here or the flavors won’t match).
+*Chef tip: It’s helpful to test the flavor of your filling.
+Make a little patty the size of a quarter or so (BEFORE you add the rice) and cook it on low heat to mimic the heat and texture of the cabbage rolls (the filling won’t be browned in the roll, so don’t brown it here or the flavors won’t match).
 Once the patty is cooked through, test to see if the flavor is seasoned to your liking.
-If it tastes a little on the salty side, remember that we will be adding rice to the meat and that will tame the salt a bit more.
+If it tastes a little on the salty side, remember that we will be adding rice and that will tame the salt a bit more.